Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us08/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Fleet Manager, I want to prompt the creation of a list generated automatically of the vehicles needing their check-up based on the amount of kilometers each of the vehicles has in the range of 200 to 300 kilometers.
+As a Fleet Manager, I want to prompt the creation of a list, generated automatically, of the vehicles needing their check-up, based on the amount of kilometers each of the vehicles has, within a defined range of kilometers.
+The list should include all the information about the vehicle like plate, brand, model, etc.

 ### 1.2.
 Customer Specifications and Clarifications